minecraft-linux/minecraft-linux.github.io/faq.rst

 Does it work on Windows?
 ~~~~~~~~~~~~~~~~~~~~~~~
-No. Play the Windows 10 Edition instead if you can.
+No, due to the amount of work required to get this running on Windows.
+Play the Windows 10 Edition instead if you can.
+Note that you can not run this in the current version of WSL, as it does not support 32-bit applications.

 How does it work?
 ~~~~~~~~~~~~~~~~~~~~~~~